darwinanddavis/DataPortfolio/30daymapchallenge.md

 A minimal map design showcasing the classic grid structure of my home city, Melbourne, Australia.
 There are tonnes of detailed data on the [City of Melbourne Open Data portal](https://data.melbourne.vic.gov.au/) that I may dive into for some future analyses.

 For this challenge, I wanted to make a minimal sketch design map that plays on angles and grid structure.
 Also, test my label positioning skills using `ggtext`.
-Slowly getting quicker.

 ![day10](30daymap2020/day10.png)